devnull-cz/c-prog-lang/modules/pointers.md

 main.c:8:24: error: invalid use of void expression
 ```

-:wrench: create the null pointer (i.e. assign `0` to a pointer) and try to read
+:wrench: create null pointer (i.e. assign `0` to a pointer) to a non-void type
-from and/or write to it (i.e. dereference such a pointer).
+(say integer) and try to read from and/or write to it (i.e. dereference such a
+pointer).

 #solution null-ptr.c